Hyperion (character): Squadron Supreme (Earth-712)

 Hyperion, also known as Mark Milton, is a founding member of his reality's Squadron Supreme and the last known Eternal on his Earth.
 Following the societal instability caused by Overmind's takeover of Earth, Hyperion and the Squadron assume control of the United States government.

 Hyperion becomes trapped in an inter-dimensional zone and is impersonated by the Squadron Sinister Hyperion (Zhib-Ran).
 Hyperion defeats Zhib-Ran, but is blinded in the fight.
 After a battle to the death with Nighthawk and the Redeemers, Hyperion relents and relinquishes power.

 Hyperion and the members of the Squadron Supreme are exiled to Earth-616.
 The team encounters the hero Quasar and take up residence at Project Pegasus, where Makkari restores his sight.
 The Squadron members later return to their universe, where they overthrow a corrupt government that replaced them in their absence.

 During the "Civil War II" event, Hyperion is killed when Earth-712 is destroyed in an Incursion, a collision with another universe.

+King Hyperion (Earth-4023)

+Hyperion decided to take over his earth, defeating every superpowered being and military of his planet.
+This ultimately resulted in nuclear annihilation.

+He was later transported to Earth-616, briefly becoming a member of the Thunderbolts before being killed while betraying them.

 Supreme Power

-This Hyperion was sent to Earth in a spacecraft and captured shortly after by government agents who raised him in an isolated environment.
-When Hyperion is an adult, his existence is made public after a reporter nearly discovers his identity.
-After Hyperion discovers that he has been lied to his entire life, he becomes disillusioned with the government and rebels against them.
+This Hyperion was sent to Earth in a spacecraft, and seized shortly after by U.S. government agents who raised him in a tightly controlled, isolated environment.
+As an adult, he became a covert agent used in strict secrecy, but eventually a reporter came too close to the truth, and the decision was made to make his existence public, largely so he could be used as a distraction from the government's even more closely guarded secret super-operative Joe Ledger.
+As Hyperion discovers that he has been systematically lied to his entire life, he becomes disillusioned with the government and eventually openly rebels.

+In the Supreme Power: Hyperion miniseries, a hastily assembled team of superhumans is sent by the government to retrieve Hyperion.
+In the resulting battle, an interaction of Hyperion's "flash vision" eye-beams, Nuke's radiation blast, and Arcanna's reality manipulation sends the combatants to an alternate future where Hyperion and the Squadron Supreme rule a dystopian world.
+Hyperion rethinks his ideas about power, humanity, and teamwork, leading him to surrender to the Squadron from his world.

 Along with the rest of his team, save Nighthawk, Hyperion is killed by the Cabal during an Incursion.